Mohammad Najibullah: After the Soviets

 With the Soviets' withdrawal in 1989, the Afghan army was left on its own to battle the insurgents.
 The most effective, and largest, assaults on the mujahideen were undertaken during the 1985–86 period.
 These offensives had forced the mujahideen on the defensive near Herat and Kandahar.
 The Soviets ensued a bomb and negotiate during 1986, and a major offensive that year included 10,000 Soviet troops and 8,000 Afghan troops.

 The Pakistani people and establishment continued to support the Afghan mujahideen even if it was in contravention of the Geneva Accords.
 At the beginning, most observers expected the Najibullah government to collapse immediately, and to be replaced with an Islamic fundamentalist government.
-The Central Intelligence Agency stated in a report that the new government would be ambivalent, or even worse, hostile towards the United States.
+The Central Intelligence Agency stated in a report that the new government would be ambivalent, or even hostile towards the United States.
 Almost immediately after the Soviet withdrawal, the Battle of Jalalabad broke out between Afghan government forces and the mujahideen, in cooperation with Pakistan's Inter-Service Intelligence (ISI).
 The offensive against the city began when the mujahideen bribed several government military officers, from there, they tried to take the airport, but were repulsed with heavy casualties.
 The willingness of the common Afghan government soldier to fight increased when the mujahideen began to execute people during the battle.
 Hamid Gul, leader of the ISI, hoped that the battle would topple Najibullah's government and create a mujahideen government seated in Jalalabad.
 During the battle, Najibullah called for Soviet assistance.
 Gorbachev called an emergency session of the Politburo to discuss his proposal, but Najibullah's request was rejected.
 Other attacks against the city failed, and by April the government forces were on the offensive.
-During the battle over four hundred Scud missiles were shot, which were fired by a Soviet crew which had stayed behind.
+During the battle over four hundred Scud missiles were shot, which were fired by a Soviet crew, which had stayed behind, in joint cooperation with the Afghan 99th Missile Brigade.
 When the battle ended in July, the mujahideen had lost an estimated 3,000 troops.
 One mujahideen commander lamented "the battle of Jalalabad lost us credit won in ten years of fighting."
 After the mujahideen's defeat in Jalalabad, Gul blamed the administration of Pakistani Prime Minister Benazir Bhutto for the defeat.
 Bhutto eventually sacked Gul.